GerritCodeReview/plugins_replication/src/main/resources/Documentation/cmd-start.md

 pattern in command options, or the authGroup in the replication.config has no read access for the replicated projects.

+If one or several project patterns are supplied, only those projects conforming to both this/these pattern(s) and those defined in replication.config for the target host(s) are queued for replication.

+The patterns follow the same format as those in replication.config, where wildcard or regular expression patterns can be given.
+Regular expression patterns must match a complete project name to be considered a match.

+A regular expression pattern starts with `^` and a wildcard pattern ends with a `*`.
+If the pattern starts with `^` and ends with `*`, it is treated as a regular expression.

 ACCESS
 ------
 Caller must be a member of the privileged 'Administrators' group,